HaikuoLi/haikuoli.github.io/graduate.md

 <br>
-Our work studying mouse models of kidney fibrosis was published on <strong>Cell Metabolism</strong> in 2022, where we discovered novel injury states of renal proximal tubular cells and defined how lipid metabolism was dysregulated over the full time course of disease progression.
+Our work studying mouse models of kidney fibrosis was published on <strong>Cell Metabolism</strong> in 2022, where we discovered novel injury states of renal proximal tubular cells and defined how lipid metabolism was dysregulated over the time course of disease progression.
 PLIN2 was identified as a marker of intracellular lipid droplets during kidney injury:
 <img src="https://haikuoli.github.io/files/CM_page.jpg" alt="Project workflow">
 <p align="center">_________________________________________________________________
 </p>